Skip to main content

 recurrence_number_of_occurrencesThe number of times to repeat the event.
 Required and must be positive if type is numbered

 reset_recurrence0 (default) or 1.
-Empty the entire recurrence when 1, will overrule all recurrence parameters
+Empties the entire recurrence when 1, overrules all recurrence parameters

 reminder_minutes_before_start15